renehorstmann/Pixelc/README.md

 # Todo

-- canvas enable frames/layers
-  - morphs from and to sprite cols/rows
-  - show full image, if frames/layers btn is not pressed

 - animation play on frames pressed
 - frame time in frame dialog
 - frames condig dialog on btn long press